beets3d/FutureMakers/docs/projects/next-gen-character-design/index.md

 ## What is this?

 This is a creative learning activity that combines AI generation, character design, and digital modeling.
-Students will start from their own traits and styles, use AI tools (such as ChatGPT, Tripo) to spark inspiration and generate character appearances, then further use Nomad Sculpt for character modeling and part splitting, and finally 3D print their physical works.
+Students will start from their own traits and styles, use AI tools (such as ChatGPT/Doubao AI, Tripo) to spark inspiration and generate character appearances, then further use Nomad Sculpt for character modeling and part splitting, and finally 3D print their physical works.

 From concept to model to physical work, students are encouraged to create their own original characters and build basic concepts of digital modeling and 3D printing.